-For this year’s Young Geographer of the Year competition we are asking young people to create an annotated map which reveals how their lives have been shaped by the Covid pandemic.
+For the 2021 Young Geographer of the Year competition we were asking young people to create an annotated map revealing how their lives have been shaped by the Covid pandemic.

-We are interested to see maps which illustrate and describe:
+We were interested to see maps illustrating and describing:

 Which local human and physical features they and their family used during the pandemic

 Why some places were especially important to young people